 5 secret benefits of ageing

-Another year has just ticked over.
-Every one of us will get another year older in 2018.
 I’ll turn 58 this year, but on the inside I don’t feel a day over 40.
 Am I panicked that I am inching closer to 60 whilst I am mentally stuck in another decade?
 Nope.
 To be honest, I am quite looking forward to it.
-Maybe I am just lucky.
-I don’t worry about ageing.
+Maybe I am just lucky, but I don’t worry about ageing.
+Truly.
+I never have.
 But I know plenty of people who do.

 Take a good friend of mine.
 She looks a decade younger than she is.
 Hallelujah!
 She’s won the genetic lottery.
 But rather than celebrate her good fortune, she lies about her age.
 WTF?